mattpeng3/VR_Dev/README.md

-# Projects done in the introductory to virtual reality development course CS-198
+# Projects done in the Introductory to Virtual Reality Development Course

 For unity projects:
 **Download and open Unity**